troystribling/SimpleFutures/README.md

 If Future&lt;T&gt; is completed prior to calling onComplete the callback will be called immediately, otherwise the it will be called when the future is later completed.

-An application implementing a FutureStream&lt;T&gt; has a similar implementation using the same [example](#completing_creating) but the behavior is more complicated.
+An application using a FutureStream&lt;T&gt; has a similar implementation using the same [example](#completing_creating) but the behavior will be different.

 ```swift
 let dataRequest = RequestData()